docknetwork/api-docs/source/index.html.md

 `POST /dids/`

-Creates a new DID on chain with an auto generated keypair, the controller will be the same as the DID unless otherwise specified.
+This an operation to create a new DID on chain with an auto generated keypair, the controller will be the same as the DID unless otherwise specified.
+The DID is not yet registered on the chain.
+Before the DID can be registered, a public key needs to created as well.

 > Body parameter